 Here’s one of our favorite episodes, about a small village in Georgian Caucasus and the serious threat its people are facing.

-We lived in China for almost 2 years, working to fund the future travels.
+We lived in China for almost 2 years, working to fund future travels.

 Now, we are on the road again, we cycled Europe for 6 months and then we flew to Cape Town, South Africa, in February 2019.

-From there we started our African Tour, crossing South Africa, Lesotho, Swaziland, Mozambique, Zimbabwe, Zambia and, currently, Malawi.
+From there we started our African Tour, crossing South Africa, Lesotho, Swaziland, Mozambique, Zimbabwe, Zambia, Malawi and, currently, Tanzania.

 We plan, after Africa, to cycle the Americas.